-While our hubs, clubs and groups cannot meet as normal we are providing some groups that are meeting together by video conferencing.
+As well as face-to-face meetings, with measures in place to reduce the risk of coronavirus, we are providing groups that are meeting together by video conferencing.

-If you are interested in joining one of these you can email [email protected] or call 0345 241 0954.
+If you are interested in meeting at a hub or joining one of these online groups you can email [email protected] or call 0345 241 0954.
 We can also help you get set up on Zoom, which is what we use to meet together.

 Caring for adults with learning disabilities or autism